 This old adage from Beth Chatto is often quoted, but it is definitely a mantra worth abiding by.
 There is no point trying to force a plant to live in conditions that it is not naturally suited to, so the best results come with putting the plant in the right position.

 Factors to consider are whether the flowerbed is in the sun or shade, how wet or dry the site is, is it exposed or sheltered, what type of soil does it have – both in terms of structure (sandy, loamy, clay) and pH level (neutral, acidic, or alkaline).
-Then look at the plant, how big is going to get, both in width and height, and how hardy is it – this last point is of particular relevance to Scotland, especially when the temperatures can really drop in winter.
+Then look at the plant, how big is it going to get, both in width and height, and how hardy is it?
+This last point is of particular relevance to Scotland, especially when the temperatures can really drop in winter.

 Look to have a combination of shapes and sizes for interest.
 A rigid, sword-shaped leaf of an Iris germanica, alongside a mound-forming Alchemilla mollis with its neat, pleated foliage, next to a towering Selinium wallichianum and its soft, fern-like, pinnate leaves together provide a rich textural variety, creating a depth of interest in the flowerbed throughout the growing season.